Umbilical Cord Complication Lawyers in Denver

 The umbilical cord connects the placenta to a fetus’s liver and is a lifeline from mother to baby.
 Cords come in a variety of sizes, from short to long.
 There are two arteries and one vein running through the umbilical cord.
 During pregnancy, the developing fetus does not have a working pair of lungs, so the vein brings oxygen- and nutrient-rich blood to the infant, while the two arteries take carbon dioxide and waste products to the mother’s circulatory system for removal.
 The inside of the cord contains Wharton’s jelly, a fluid that helps give the umbilical cord the support and protection it needs to keep from becoming compressed or constricted.

 Thousands of delicate processes are going on while a child develops in the womb.
 During pregnancy, when the fetal tissue is dividing and forming itself into placenta, cord, and fetus, many things can affect the umbilical cord, such as:

 - Vasa previa: This often-fatal condition occurs when the blood vessels of the umbilical cord are planted close to or run across the mother’s cervical opening.
 These vessels are within the membranes, unsupported by the tough umbilical cord or placental tissue, and can rupture if the membranes are damaged.

-Bleeds, cord stricture, cysts, and tumors have also been known to occur, and prenatal care should include medical providers looking for these conditions.
+Bleeds, cord stricture, and tumors have also been known to occur, and prenatal care should include medical providers looking for these conditions.
 Meanwhile, during delivery, the greatest danger to the baby comes in the form of umbilical cord compression – any kinks or pressure on the cord can cut off the oxygen supply, leading to birth asphyxia, cerebral palsy, or other systemic damage.
 Compression can come in the form of: